- All undergraduate students must apply via OneApp. Applications open September 15, 2022.

 - Must be enrolled as a full-time student for Fall 2022 and Spring 2023.

-- Undergraduate and graduate students majoring within any discipline of sociology (sociology, rural sociology, agriculture & society (A&S) or criminal justice).
+- Undergraduate and graduate students majoring within any discipline of sociology (sociology, rural sociology, agricultural and rural policy studies (Ag Policy) or criminal justice).

 - Demonstrates financial need (U.S. citizens must have submitted FAFSA by January 3, 2022 (early priority deadline).
 Graduate and undergraduate non-U.S. citizens must have answered the OneApp General Application question or the department Apply-To question explaining your family’s financial situation if it presents obstacles to pursuing your degree.).